mbrochh/installing-python/README.md

 }
 ```

 Now open a new Terminal window and try `which workon` again.
+You should see the same
+output as above again.
+At this point, Python and virtualenv is correctly installed
+and every time when you open a new Terminal, everything will be correctly loaded.

 # Windows 10